Ajuogaaz/HiFav/README.md

 For any bugs or messages drop me an [email](brianlinus1753@gmail.com)

 ## Methodology
-I will display any progress in a the chronological order in which they are implemented and I will also give a brief explanation on whatever the features I am implementing are.
+I will display any progress in the chronological order in which they were implemented and I will also give a brief explanation on whatever the features I am implementing.

 ## Requirements:
 - Download and Install ***AndroidStudio 3.5*** or later versions.